Noordin Ahmad

 In April 2016 he signed a preliminary agreement to acquire 50% shares of F.C.
 Bari 1908 from owner and 95% shareholder of the football club, Gianluca Paparesta.
 In May he announced the establishment of a football academy with facilities in Italy and Malaysia to train youth players.
-However, the deal was never completed.
+However, the deal was never completed for some issues of money laundering by his Italian counterpart.